-Now he's on administrative leave following a bizarre incident Saturday in Hernando County where a naked woman was shot dead after a run-in with him and another off-duty officer at a party, police said.
+Now he’s on administrative leave after a bizarre incident Saturday in Hernando County where a naked woman was shot dead after a run-in with him and another off-duty officer at a gathering, police said.

-She was asked to leave, sparking a confrontation, but eventually left the property.
-Swanson returned soon after, this time with a gun, deputies said.
+She was asked to leave, sparking a confrontation, and she eventually left the property.
+Swanson soon returned with a gun, deputies said.

-Mechler, 26, and Hernando sheriff's Detective Rocky Howard, 31, felt their lives were in danger, deputies said.
+Mechler, 26, and Hernando County Sheriff’s Office Detective Rocky Howard, 31, thought their lives were in danger, deputies said.

-Both fired at Swanson and killed her, said Hernando sheriff's Lt.
+Both fired at Swanson, killing her, said Hernando sheriff’s Lt.
 Cinda Moore.

 The Florida Department of Law Enforcement is investigating the shooting.

 Collins, 50, was driving on Suncoast Boulevard near Orchard Way in Spring Hill with a friend who wanted to buy property.
-He was the first one to spot Swanson, who was walking on the dirt road naked.
+He was the first to spot Swanson, who was walking naked on the dirt road.

-Collins, who was once a security guard at the Caliente Tampa nudist resort in Land O' Lakes, said the woman's absence of clothing didn't faze him but he was worried about her.
-So he pulled his car over and asked if she needed help.
+Collins, who once was a security guard at the Caliente Tampa nudist resort in Land O’ Lakes, said the woman’s nudity didn’t faze him but he was worried about her.
+So he pulled his car over and asked whether she needed help.

 “I’m a little bit confused,” he quoted Swanson as saying.

-Collins asked her if she lived nearby, but Swanson walked away, up the driveway of a house down the road, he said.
+Collins asked her whether she lived nearby, but Swanson walked away, up the driveway of a house down the road, he said.

 Twenty minutes later, Collins saw her again.
 She was standing on the side of the road and shouted, “Yes, I am an American,” and wandered off, Collins said.

 The third and last time Collins saw her was when he was in a mobile home his friend wanted to buy.
-Swanson went right up to the door, brandishing a 10-inch long metal crucifix.
+Swanson walked up to the door, brandishing a 10-inch-long metal crucifix.

 She held it over her head and said, “This is the Antichrist.
 Let’s wrap this up.”

-About an hour later, Collins said he noticed yellow crime scene tape and police cars blocking Suncoast Boulevard, just east of Orchard Parkway.
+About an hour later, Collins said, he noticed yellow crime-scene tape and police cars blocking Suncoast Boulevard just east of Orchard Way.

 “I was wondering if that had anything to do with the young lady,” he said.